glacier-modding/g2-mods/README.md

 I've started work on this website but may hit points of procrasination during building the website.
 Bare with me on our journey to success.

+## TODO:
+Replace index.html with mods/mods.html
+Delete mods/mods.html
+Incur mods/mods.html as the homepage
+Fixup the grid on mods/mods.html
+Start building out pages for each game
+Start adding a few mods